Lady Lance

 1st Voyage

-The Lady Lancer is the sister ship to the Lancer, which first traveled from Ireland and then the UK (and soon to be relaunched from the Canary Islands).
+The Lady Lance is the sister ship to the Lancer, which first traveled to Ireland (and then the UK, and then from Canary Islands to the Bahamas in April 2023).

 Students at Waterford High School in Mr. O’Connor’s ECE Marine Science class took on the task of building the boat and preparing a new Student Drifter from GOMLF/NOAANEFSC.
 They did this back in 2016 (see above) and wanted to replicate the research to learn more about wind and currents in the ocean.